What is AI-generated Sign Language, and How Does it Work?

 This has led to innovative solutions such as AI-generated Sign Language.

-AI-generated Sign Language solutions translate sentences on websites, video subtitles, written documents, and even real-time speech into sign language, allowing deaf individuals to access information in their first language.
+Sign Language Generation (SLG) solutions translate sentences on websites, video subtitles, written documents, and even real-time speech into sign language, allowing deaf individuals to access information in their first language.

 With this new technology, deaf individuals who prefer to communicate in Sign Language or have difficulty understanding what they read can engage with content in an accessible way.

-Continue reading to learn more about AI-generated Sign Language and how it's reshaping the landscape of inclusivity.
+Continue reading to learn more about AI-generated Sign Language and how it can potentially reshape the landscape of inclusivity.
 Also, if you are interested in learning sign language, we have a list of apps that can help you!

 What is AI-generated Sign Language?

-AI-generated Sign Language is a form of sign language generated by a computer rather than another human.
-It serves the concept of providing more access to sign language without the limitations of human availability and speed, which can make life more accessible for deaf individuals who have difficulty understanding what they read or rely on Sign Language to access content.
+AI-generated Sign Language is a sign language generated by a computer using machine learning (ML) with a large language model (LLM) rather than another human.
+It provides more access to sign language without the hindrance of human availability and speed limitations.
+This can make life more accessible for deaf individuals who have difficulty understanding what they read or rely on Sign Language to access content.

 AI-generated Sign Language refers to using artificial intelligence (AI) to interpret spoken or written language into sign language.

-When combined with speech, this technology uses advanced speech recognition algorithms to convert spoken language into text and then translates the processed text into sign language.
-This involves determining the appropriate grammar, signs, expressions, and gestures to convey the message accurately.
+When combined with speech, this technology uses advanced speech recognition algorithms to convert spoken language into text.
+Then, it translates the processed text into gloss notation, and from the gloss, the AI selects the appropriate signs based on context and meaning.
+During the process, the program determines the proper grammar, signs, and non-manual markers to convey the message accurately.

 How is American Sign Language different from written English?